lreigbua/Refined_Thermal_FEA_Additive/README.md

 ## Post-Processing

-Post processing can take time

-- Generate_animation_files_for_each_job.py creates a video of each layer.
-In order to correct the zoom you may need to modify this.
-- Generate_Video_of_Simulation.py puts the video of each layer together.
-- read_history_output.py reads the temperature history recorded in each layer of interest and saves them to text files.
-- plot_history_output.mlx can be used to plot the history outputs

-## Known Issues:

-- Component height needs to be a multiple of layer height.
-- Meshing works better if the domain can be a multiple of the highest element length.
+Post processing can take time, at the moment, videos of the simulation field outputs and temperature histories at the point of interest can be automatically generated.
+See examples.

 ## Disclaimer: